rabbitholegg/quest-protocol/docs/overview.md

 - **Claim Reward**: An (ungoverned) mechanism by which parties can claim `reward` tokens held by the Quest to themselves, these are claimable with an unclaimed `Receipt`.
 - **Quest Deployer**: Predefined accounts that have autonomous power to creates `Quests`.
-Conventionally defined as Rabbithole, but will open up over time.
+Conventionally defined as RabbitHole, but will open up over time.